Anne Campbell has, for many years, read from her work, made conference presentations and offered workshops across Canada, in the USA and in England.

 “You just feel like you’re in the space Anne writes about.”
 “She seems to be writing about what I experience.”

 Anne’s public talks and presentations, honed over years in library and museum service, focus on the arts and a broad view of cultural heritage.
-Anne also works in partnerships developing public programs which have included visual art, Jungian psychology, philosophy and multi-faith relations.
+Anne also works in partnerships developing public programs which have included books, visual art, Jungian psychology, philosophy and multi-faith relations.
 The programs, question and explore from diverse points of view, promising audience involvement in topical, insightful and entertaining programming.

 “Anne has a knack for public programming that seems to explore the very questions I was thinking of.”